djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: 'Stream'
 ---

+LORD JESUS.
+I have been waiting my whole life for this.
+[The HTML5 color palette tool](http://color.hailpixel.com/).
+Rejoice!

+============================================================

 15 Feb 2013 | New writing, new about.
 Fired up, ready to go!
-============================================================

 13 Feb 2013 | Him in Columbia (Culoombia).
 Me in the basement.
 Clear connection, thank you [WebRTC](http://www.webrtc.org/demo).
 Skype, never again!